 - Establishing comprehensive national viral hepatitis surveillance

-The goals and objectives of the DVH plan align with those of the HHS plan, such as reducing disparities among marginalized populations, improving viral hepatitis surveillance, and leveraging partnerships across all federal, state, and local levels.
+Aligned with the HHS strategy, the CDC DVH plan builds partnerships at the federal, state, and local levels and emphasizes improved data surveillance and equity-centered implementation.
 Developed with the global public health goal of eliminating viral hepatitis by 2030 in mind, the CDC DVH plan focuses on the next five years as a critical period in viral hepatitis elimination in the U.S.

 Local Viral Hepatitis Elimination Plans